Legal Research and Membership Services

 Robert Clark is the Manager of Legal Research at TRACE, where he oversees a team of lawyers responsible for the production of analytical content.
 Mr. Clark brings to TRACE more than ten years of experience performing careful and thorough legal analysis in both the public and private sectors.
 He has served as a staff attorney for the Seventh Circuit Court of Appeals in Chicago and as law clerk to the Hon.
 Terence T. Evans in Milwaukee.
 He has also worked as a commercial and appellate lawyer specializing in business-bankruptcy litigation, first with the boutique firm of Friedman Dumas & Springwater LLP in San Francisco, then as a founding partner of Dumas & Clark LLP.
 Before attending law school, he spent four years working as a research analyst for the City of Chicago Board of Ethics.

-Mr. Antonenko received his J.D. from Vanderbilt Law School in 2002 and earned his undergraduate degree in linguistics from the Kyiv National Linguistics University in 1999.
+Mr. Antonenko received his Juris Doctor degree from Vanderbilt University Law School in 2002.
 He has been admitted to the state bars of District of Columbia and Maryland.
 He is a native speaker of Ukrainian and Russian.

 Business Development Consultant, Europe